NikolasSi/isalos.docs.github.io/docs/statistics/59design_experiments.md

 # Design of Experiments
 {: .no_toc }
-Design of Experiments (DOE) is a systematic approach to planning, conducting, and analyzing controlled tests to understand the factors that influence a particular outcome.
+Design of Experiments (DoE) is a systematic approach to planning, conducting, and analyzing controlled tests to understand the factors that influence a particular outcome.
 It involves manipulating one or more independent variables to observe their effects on a dependent variable, allowing researchers to determine cause-and-effect relationships and optimize processes.
-By using techniques such as randomization, replication, and blocking, DOE enhances the reliability and validity of experimental results, making it a crucial tool in scientific research and industrial applications.
+By using techniques such as randomization, replication, and blocking, DoE enhances the reliability and validity of experimental results, making it a crucial tool in scientific research and industrial applications.

 ## Table of contents